keu/docs/learn/use-case-airflow-dbt.md

 :::info

-For a more detailed instructions on using dbt Core with Cosmos, see the [dbt Core tutorial](airflow-dbt.md).
+For more detailed instructions on using dbt Core with Cosmos, see the [dbt Core tutorial](airflow-dbt.md).

 :::